 Why Is My Skin Yellow Around My Mouth?

-Yellow skin around the mouth can be caused by localized conditions like contact dermatitis, nutritional deficiencies, or early jaundice.
-It often signals irritation or pigment changes in sensitive skin areas due to allergens, infections, or underlying health issues.
+Yellow skin around the mouth can be caused by localized conditions like contact dermatitis, perioral dermatitis, crusting from infection, diet-related pigment changes, or less commonly jaundice.
+It often signals irritation or surface changes in sensitive skin areas due to allergens, infections, dryness, or underlying health issues.

 Can Jaundice Cause Yellow Skin Around My Mouth?